zebozhuang/RESTful-Go/README.md

 ```

 #### 5.Todo
-wrap request and reponse as context
+1.wrap request and reponse as context
+2.support non-restful api
 ...